 Let’s start with a simple grocery list:

 Believe it or not, this is data.
-A list like this has a very loose data format consisting of related items separated by some sort of “delimiter” like a comma or — in this case — a new line on our fake note pad.
+A list like this has a very loose data structure consisting of related items separated by some sort of “delimiter” like a comma or — in this case — a new line or row on our fake note pad.
 You can add or subtract items from the list, count the total number of items, group items into categories (like “dairy” or “bakery”), or sort items by some sequence.
 Many of you will have created similar lists because they are great external memory aids.

 The problem with this list is that it is very generalized.
 You could give this grocery list to ten different people and get ten different results.
 How many eggs do you want?
 Do you want whole milk, 2%, or fat free?
 What type of bread do you want?
 What brand of peanut butter do you like?